6 key insights from the Enhesa Chemicals Management and Sustainability Survey

 • Advanced tools can significantly reduce the time and effort needed for list screening.

 • A focus on one area alone isn’t enough.
-Improvements in sustainable chemistry practices depend on investment in tools, as well as dedicated teams (53%), and better staff training (53%).
+Improvements in sustainable chemistry practices depend on investment in tools for safer chemical programs, as well as dedicated teams (53%), and better staff training (53%).

 Learn how to close gaps in chemicals management and sustainability in your business